eecs110/fall2020/pages/syllabus.md

 2. To force you to write lots of programs (practice makes perfect!)
 2. To help you to gauge what you know and don't know, so that you can make a plan to attend office hours.

-{:.blockquote-no-margin}
-> You must submit **at least 5 labs** (out of 7), but are encouraged to complete them all.

 We will grade your labs based on effort (pass/no pass).
 In other words, even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
+You must submit **at least 5 labs** (out of 7), but are encouraged to complete them all.

 ## Course Staff